kckclow/sc-google-ranking/readme.txt

 1. How to see my ranking?
 Navigate to "SCGoogleRanking" link in admin panel left menu, enter the keywords (e.g. homestay buget), then save the changes.
 2. What is Google Domain?
-Google Domain is to define which country the keyword search to execute.
+Google Domain is to define which country the keyword search engine to execute.
+Different Google domain will return different list of search results.
+3. Is this plugin working in in my local development environemnt?
+This plugin will not work in local development environment.
+4. How many keywords I can provide in the Keywords input?
+You can put as many as you like.
+Primarily, targeting about 5 keywords is recommended.

 == Screenshots ==
-1. SC Google Ranking tool.
+1. SC Google Ranking tool, showing the ranking of your website today provided with keywords.
+2. Ranking based on the Google search result

 == Changelog ==

 = 0.1 =
 - Initial Revision
+= 1.0 =
+- Stable version
+- Added more Google domains
+- Added value service available to help you record your ranking daily.